nortikin/sverchok/docs/nodes/object_nodes/getsetprop_mk2.rst

     Many properties can be right-clicked and have the option to "copy data path" (to your clipboard for pasting), this can help reduce some console probing / documentation reading.

 Usually, however, you will need to provide the start of the path yourself.
-For example: if you copy the path one of the Color properties in a ColorRamp of a shader, then following will be be copied to the clipboard:
+For example: if you copy the path to one of the Color properties in a ColorRamp of a shader, then following will be be copied to the clipboard:

 ``node_tree.nodes["ColorRamp"].color_ramp.elements[0].color`` ,